 Nothing to report.

-The January Brunch is tentatively set for the 18th at Breakfast at Brittany’s in Amherst.
+The March Brunch is planned for the 18th at Breakfast at Brittany’s in Amherst.

-Thursday, December 5th 2019 – The Christmas Potluck at 7:00 pm followed by a short business meeting at the Municipality of Cumberland Building in Upper Nappan.
+Thursday, April 2nd 2020 at 7:00 PM at the Municipality of Cumberland Building in Upper Nappan.

 Adjournment: 9:23 pm.
 Ron Bickle (VE1 BIC) Secretary